jose-oc/josefo-developer/content/development/clean-code/clean-code-functions.en.md

 # Try-Catch is the goal of a function

-Following the rule that say that a function must do just one thing, why don&#8217;t give the responsibility of do the try-catch to a function?
+Following the rule that say that a function must do just one thing, why don't give the responsibility of do the try-catch to a function?
 It is convert this:

 ```java
 public void doSomething() {